 Hence, the development of the ‘script’ by which we decide to behave.

 Changing this script is the aim of transactional analysis psychotherapy.
 Societal or experience scripting can be replaced with co-operative, collaborative behaviour through discussions on the analysis of TA.

 The three ego states or ways of being can be likened to three phases of life we experience

 How we respond to situations and stimulate the other’s response in a conversation can depend on several areas:

 These and many other questions can determine firstly how we respond to the transaction we are having, and secondly how we will be stimulated to carry on the transaction.

-That’s why it is so popular in the courses that we run.
-Leaders can appreciate why they behave in a certain way and can then take that on to how their people and teams behave the way that they do.
+This is exactly why Team Leader Apprenticeships, among the courses we offer, have gained significant popularity!
+Through these apprenticeships and courses, leaders can begin to understand and appreciate why they behave in a certain way and can then take that on to how their people and teams behave the way that they do.

 Transactional analysis discussed two components of the child state: adapted and free child.

 This ego state builds on the reinforcements we were given when a child.